MSaber7/AdvDataStructure/README.md

 # Advanced Data Structures

-### These are most of the algorithms I learned in the first semester of the Master's degree and were applied in Java like:
+### These are most of the algorithms I learned in the first semester of Master's degree and have been applied by Java language in the following algorithms:

 1- AVL Tree